Guides & Facilitators

 Susan Elizabeth Fronckowiak

-With over 30 years of experience as an adventurer, teacher, and mentor, I bring a deep passion for working with people.
+With over 30 years of experience as an adventurer, leader, teacher, coach, and mentor, I bring a deep passion for working with people.
 My love of wild places, creative expression, and meaningful connection led me to this path.

-I’ve trained with the School of Lost Borders, Cascadia Quest, Wild Mountain Retreats, and the Earth Based Institute, and have guided in both remote wilderness and urban settings.
-I’m an active member of the Wilderness Guides’ Council and believe deeply in the power of connection and community.
-I’m also navigating the beautiful, complex journey of parenting two amazing teenagers… a rite of passage in itself.
+I’ve also trained with the School of Lost Borders, Cascadia Quest, Wild Mountain Retreats, and the Earth Based Institute, and have guided in both remote wilderness and urban settings.
+I’m an active member of the Wilderness Guides’ Council and was an Artist in Residence at Mount St. Helens National Volcanic Monument in 2025.

-Guides, Mentors, & Guest Facilitators
+Guest Facilitators

 Cate Burnett